Jeanne Eagels: Career

 In 1926, Eagels was offered the part of Roxie Hart in Maurine Dallas Watkins's play Chicago, but she walked out during rehearsals.
 She next appeared in the comedy Her Cardboard Lover (1927) with Leslie Howard, touring for several months.
 After missing a few performances due to ptomaine poisoning, Eagels returned to the cast in July 1927 for an Empire Theater show.

 After a season on Broadway, she took a break to make a movie.
 She appeared opposite John Gilbert in the MGM film Man, Woman and Sin (1927), directed by Monta Bell.
-In 1928, after failing to appear for a performance in Milwaukee, Wisconsin, Eagels was banned from the stage for 18 months by Actors Equity.
-The ban did not stop Eagels from working in film, and she made two sound films for Paramount Pictures: The Letter and Jealousy (both released in 1929).
+In 1928, after failing to appear for a performance of Her Cardboard Lover in Milwaukee, Wisconsin, Eagels was banned from the stage for 18 months by Actors Equity.
+The ban did not stop Eagels from working in film, and she made two sound films for Paramount Pictures, The Letter and Jealousy, both released in 1929.

 Personal life

 Eagels was married twice.
-Her first marriage was to actor Morris Dubinsky whom she married when she was a teenager.
-The couple reportedly had a son who either died (causing Eagels to have a nervous breakdown) or who was given up for adoption after the couple separated.
+Her first marriage was to actor Maurice Dubinsky whom she married when she was a teenager.
+The couple reportedly had a son who either died (causing Eagels to have a nervous breakdown) or who was placed for adoption after the couple separated.
 Eagels and Dubinsky eventually divorced.
 In August 1925, Eagels married Edward Harris "Ted" Coy, a former football star at Yale University who became a stockbroker.
 They had no children and divorced in July 1928.